spuithori/svelte-ionic-app/README.md

 - Remove capacitor for clipboard
 - Unresolved routes to /
 - Home screen
+- Research if ion-router and such need to be built

 # Icons issue - how to resolve?